ONEARMY/project-kamp-academy/docs/basekamp/house-new.md

 __Old & Converted:__ This is an exciting method, take an old Van with all it's materials and only replace the parts that are outdated (engine and fuel) and swap this with more efficient technologies like electric.
 However you still need to get new batteries, motors and converters and it will take a lot of your resources to implement.
 Probably only really worth it if you plan to drive a lot.

-# Find a (service) van
+# Find a (service) Van
 It's not hard to find a van, you can find them at your local dealer or the internets.
 However one source word mentioning is old Government service trucks.
 From the army, police, fire department etc. They usually have driven very little kilometres, spend most of their time inside and have very good maintenance.
 And governments tend to pick car brands which are durable (saves them effort in maintenance) So they use models which are common or that have a lot of spare parts available.
 So easier to repair and maintain.
 They are not always easy to find, but worth to give a try.
 <img src="../assets/move/van-buy.jpg" />

 # Turn it into a home
 This the fun part, turning your van into a little house.
 There are many different ways to do this, many videos, instagram accounts.
 We won't got to much in depth here but advise to just browse around on the web #vanlife.
 So many clever simple, smart solutions to make your life more efficient and comfortable.
 But it is also easy to get lost in this, thinking you need it all.
 We advise to start living in their fast, camp out a few weekends on your parkingspace.
 See what works for you, where you care about.
 Before ending up building a lot of things you don't really need.

->Tip: It's easy to get lost in thinking what you need.
+> ⭐️ **Tip:** It's easy to get lost in thinking what you need.
 Best is to start living in it an adapt as you go